 Admission to the Graduate School is determined by the Dean of the Graduate School after evaluation and approval of credentials and recommendation by the faculty of the academic discipline concerned.
 A baccalaureate degree is the minimum credential required for admission to the Graduate School.
 Students may apply for admission before this requirement is met but may not enroll as graduate students until this degree is conferred.

 Once you have been accepted for admittance to the Graduate School, you will be assigned an admission category.
 You will find your assignment on your admission letter.
 Below is an explanation of those categories.

-Full Standing – Upon recommendation by the faculty of the academic area concerned, a student who holds a baccalaureate degree from a regionally accredited institution, has a 3.0 or equivalent average on the last 60 hours of undergraduate course work, and has an acceptable score on the standardized test appropriate to his or her discipline, may be considered for admission in full standing to a degree program.
-Enrollment in 700-level courses and thesis is restricted to students who have been admitted to degree programs in full standing.
+Full Standing – Applicants who are recommended by the faculty of the academic area concerned and whose credentials include a baccalaureate degree from a regionally accredited institution, a 3.0 or equivalent grade-point average on the last 60 hours of undergraduate course work, and an acceptable score on the standardized test appropriate to their discipline, may be considered for admission in full standing to a degree program.

-**Note: Admission as a Non-Degree does not guarantee admission to any degree program; students in the Non-Degree II category are NOT eligible for financial aid.
+**Note: Admission as a Non-Degree does not guarantee admission to any degree program; students in the Non-Degree I or II category are NOT eligible for financial aid.

 **Non-Degree students must ask for department permission to take a class before enrolling.